 So they're not going to get their infrastructure bill passed.

-I don't think I don't really see a path for SR1 to get through in the Senate, do you?
+I don't really see a path for SR1 to get through in the Senate.

 I would never underestimate Chuck Schumer.

-I think what's going on with Joe Manchin and these other Democrat senators, because every other Democrat in the Senate has sponsored this S1 legislation, including cinema moderates like alleged moderates like cinema, Testa, uh Kelly.
+I think what's going on with Joe Manchin and these other Democrat senators, because every other Democrat in the Senate has sponsored this S1 legislation, including cinema moderates like alleged moderates like Cinema, Testa, Kelly.

-Kelly's up for election this year, and you've got Hassan in uh New Hampshire that uh is up for election, and she could lose if Chris Tenudo gets in.
+Kelly's up for election this year, and you've got Hassan in New Hampshire that is up for election, and she could lose if Chris Sununu gets in.

 He beats Kamala Harris decisively.

-He gets like 17% of the black vote, 39% of the Hispanic vote, he wins in the suburbs, he wins among independents.
+He gets like 17% of the black vote, 39% of the Hispanic vote.

-So the and the Republicans are up for the 2022 race for Congress by point one generic, which is great for the Republicans.
+And the Republicans are up for the 2022 race for Congress by 0.1 generic, which is great for the Republicans.

-So they're gonna try to change the rules.
+So they're going to try to change the rules.

 And if you change the election laws and override the state election laws so that you don't have real voter ID, you submit an affidavit.